Initiatives to reduce energy consumption and GHG emissions

 Promotion of Eco Driving

 Daimaru Matsuzakaya Department Stores has adopted the “telematics” system (mobile telecommunication system) for the external sales vehicles of the Out-of-Store Sales Divisions of Daimaru and Matsuzakaya stores since September 2011.
 The “telematics” system digitizes the driving status of persons in charge including excess speed, abrupt acceleration/deceleration and gas mileage.
 The safe operation committee holds a meeting every month and the stores that adopt the system use the data of “telematics” system to help improve fuel economy, implement eco driving, which emits less CO2, and drive safely.
-(As of July 2017, directly managed stores and Hakata Daimaru have installed the system.)
+(As of February 2020, directly managed stores and Hakata Daimaru and Kochi Daimaru have installed the system.)

 Daimaru Matsuzakaya Department Stores and associated department stores are replacing old vehicles with fuel-efficient and low-emission ones in accordance with the external sales vehicles management rules to improve fuel economy and reduce CO2 emissions.